Copyright © University of Cambridge. All rights reserved.

 This activity will give children opportunities to describe the mathematical shapes they can see in the images.
 It will help them to develop their understanding of concepts associated with shape such as straight, curved, wavy, square, rectangle, circle and so on.
 The sophistication of the mathematical language used can be developed as far as the children can manage.

 You may want to have two versions of the pictures - one that the whole class can see whilst you have class discussions, and then printed versions for paired or group work.
 Here is a PowerPoint presentation with all the images; from this you can print each slide individually and laminate them if you want printed versions.
-Alternatively hovering over the picture in the task itself will enlarge it.
+Alternatively clicking on the picture in the task itself will enlarge it.

 Show the first picture (fireworks in circles) and ask the children what they can see.
 Where do they think this is?
 Why?
 What shapes can they see?
 Are there any questions they would like to ask about the picture?